 The subject first calibrated the volume by listening to a sound file created for the 3500Hz frequency five times and recording the value.
 The mean was then calculated and referred to as the reference value.

-The subject then listened to each file 5 times, tones heard in each file.
+The subject then listened to each file 5 times, and recorded the number of tones heard in each file.
 The average of tones heard was calculated and converted to decibels using the formula:

-dB=reference countavg-tones heardavg*
+dB=reference countavg-tones heardavg*(step interval)

 Part 4: Calculations